robertocfaria/ESTG_ED_TP_2025-26/README.md

 ## Room Types & Challenges
 ### Lever Rooms
 - Some rooms contain mechanical levers.
 - The player must attempt to activate the lever.
+- A correct activation unlocks a blocked passage.
+- An incorrect choice keeps the passage locked, forcing the player to try again on a future turn.

 ### Riddle Rooms
 - These rooms challenge players with logic questions loaded from an external JSON file.

 ### The JSON file includes:
 - multiple questions
 - possible answers
 - one correct answer for each question

 ### Rules:
 A question is chosen randomly.